lifemapper/lmsyft/docs/aws-setup.rst

       box).
 Check the the default Associated IAM role or create a new role.
       Leave Encryption and security settings unchanged.
-        * Make sure that the Associated IAM role has permission to access the bucket you will write to
+        * Make sure that the Associated IAM role has permission to access the bucket you will write to (use Redshift-S3 created above)
-        *
+        * Make new Redshift-S3 Role the default for Redshift operations in this namespace
     * Step 3, review and create workspace.
 This will take some time.

 Connect to new namespace in Query Editor